 Apply once or twice daily after cleansing, toning and exfoliating.
 Dispense 2–3 drops and add to your favourite moisturiser or serum.
 May also be used alone.
 For daytime, follow with a broad-spectrum sunscreen rated SPF 30 or greater.
 May be applied around the under-eye area.

 Thank you for submitting your review!
-It will be reviewed by our staff before it is posted.This is the first time I can say that a product is Holy Grail status for me.
+It will be reviewed by our staff before it is posted.I'd run out of the Moisture Renewal Oil not long ago and realised how much I count on it in my kit.
+I need a couple drops of extra emollient in combination with a serum.
+I've tried using a small dab of one of Paula's night moisturisers mixed instead but it's not working out.
+A couple drop of the Renewal Oil is what I need.This is the first time I can say that a product is Holy Grail status for me.
 I've really struggled to find the right products for about a year now, mainly due to my eyes being very sensitive and everything I put on my face irritated them.
 After many false alarms I turned to this as pretty much a last resort.
 Thank god I did as it feels perfect on my skin.
 Really soothing, comfortable, moisturising and softening without being greasy or shiny.
 It doesn't have the heavy occlusive feeling that petroleum based products can have, and that always seem to make my face sweat more when I'm exercising.

 It feels really light and natural, like your own skin!
 I'm using it as my main moisturiser but put putting the Resist antioxidant serum underneath it, and my Jane Iredale powder on top - which glides on beautifully over this.
 I think I am very sensitive to products that are chemical heavy, so this is perfect.
 The Resist antioxidant serum is also without some of the Glycol ingredients that I seem to be more sensitive to, so it's a great combination.
 I only have the sample size and it's early days, but this is already a real winner.
 I find the dropper a bit awkward though, as there's a chance you could knock it over, which would be a nightmare.
 But apart from that I love it and will be purchasing the full size soon.
 I must give another shout out to the excellent customer service.
 They have been patient beyond belief with my incredibly frustrating quest to find right skin care products.